 Data Collaborations Lab (dataCoLAB) — We match up researchers who want help with their datasets with consultants who have data and computer science skills, and create opportunities for people with different technical and disciplinary backgrounds to work together, following best practices that enhance reproducibility.

 • Open Science Symposium: Each fall we host a symposium bringing together researchers, funders, publishers, and tool developers to discuss the challenges and opportunities of open research.
-Program and video of talks available online for OSS2018 (video: https://osf.io/54gue/) and OSS 2019 (video: https://osf.io/f6gkw/)
+Program and video of talks available online for OSS2018 (video: https://osf.io/54gue/), OSS 2019 (video: https://osf.io/f6gkw/), and OSS 2020.

 • AIDR: Artificial Intelligence for Data Discovery and Reuse: First hosted in 2019 as an NSF-funded conference aiming to find innovative solutions to accelerate the dissemination and reuse of scientific data in the data science revolution.
-In 2020, a 1-day symposium version will be held on May 11, 2020 (postponed due to COVID-19).
+In 2020, a 1-day symposium version was held as a joint event with the Open Science Symposium.

 • Love Data Week – an international celebration of data each February.